 - Confinement in a room or compartment

-- Compelling students to participate in activities that interfere with their
+- Compelling students to participate in activities that interfere with their work or studies

 - Verbal Harassment

 - Burning, branding, or tattooing any part of the body

 - Carrying items designed to embarrass the carrier